base-org/web/apps/base-docs/docs/tools/cross-chain.md

 [Crossmint](https://crossmint.com/?utm_source=backlinks&utm_medium=docs&utm_campaign=base) allows you to create and deploy NFT Collections and enable cross-chain payments.
 This enables your users and customers to purchase an NFT from a collection deployed on Base using Ethereum or Solana tokens.

-Check out [Crossmint Docs](https://docs.crossmint.com/docs/cross-chain-payments/?utm_source=backlinks&utm_medium=docs&utm_campaign=base) to learn more about how you can integrate Crossmint with your product to power cross-chain payments.
+Check out [Crossmint Docs](https://docs.crossmint.com/nft-checkout/introduction/?utm_source=backlinks&utm_medium=docs&utm_campaign=base) to learn more about NFT Checkout with Crossmint.
+To power cross-chain payments, click [here](https://docs.crossmint.com/nft-checkout/pay-button/select-payment-options/?utm_medium=docs&utm_source=backlinks&utm_campaign=base) to get started.

 #### Supported Networks